-No Alpine vacation is complete without a session on the ice rink.
-The one in the center of Val d'Isère is particularly good fun as well as being conveniently located.
+No Alpine holiday is complete without a session on the ice rink.
+The one in the centre of Val d'Isère is particularly good fun as well as being conveniently located.
 It is always a winner with children too.

 In Chalet Beauty and Massage Treatments

 For the ultimate relaxation in your own chalet in Val d'Isere a professional therapist can soothe and rejuvenate those aching muscles.
 Choose from a beauty therapist, masseur or physiotherapist for indulgent pampering and just the treat your body needs.

 Val d'Isère has fantastic swimming facilities at the Centre Aquasportif Leisure Centre, and is well worth a trip if you're not skiing, or if you fancy a more relaxing bit of exercise after a day on the slopes.

 *NB: m² of chalet is an estimate and excludes terraces, garages, store rooms and cellars, but may include areas with low headroom.